Juan Manuel Fangio: Early racing career

 In October 1948, Fangio however suffered a personal tragedy in another gruelling race, this time 1948 South American Grand Prix, another point-to-point race from Buenos Aires to Caracas, Venezuela—a 20-day event covering a distance of 9580 km through Argentina, Bolivia, Peru, Ecuador, Colombia and finally Venezuela.
-In a race that killed 3 spectators and 2 drivers.
 Fangio, with his co-driver Daniel Urrutia battled hard with brothers Juan and Oscar Galvez, and Domingo Marimon throughout- Fangio was pushing hard to make up lost time he incurred in Argentina.
-On the 10th day, on the Lima to Tumbes stage in northern Peru, on coastal roads along the Pacific Ocean, Fangio was driving at night in thick fog generated from the ocean in near-pitch black darkness when he approached a left-hand bend at 140 kph near the village of Huanchaco, not far from the small city of Trujillo.
+On the 10th day, on the Lima to Tumbes stage in northern Peru, on coastal roads along the Pacific Ocean, Fangio was driving at night in thick fog generated from the ocean in near-pitch black darkness when he approached a left-hand bend at 140 kph near the village of Huanchaco, not far from the city of Trujillo.
 With his car's lights not helping him in the thick fog, he approached the bend too fast, lost control of the car and tumbled down an embankment, and Urrutia was thrown out of the car through the front windscreen.
 Oscar Galvez stopped to help Fangio, who had neck injuries, then soon found the badly injured Urrutia.
-Another competitor, Luciano Marcilla, stopped and took Fangio and Urrutia to the nearest hospital in the town of Chocope 50 km (31 mi) away.
+Another competitor, Luciano Marcilla, stopped and took Fangio and Urrutia to the hospital in the town of Chocope 50 km (31 mi) away.
 Fangio survived but 35-year-old Urrutia did not, suffering multiple fatal cervical and basal skull fractures.
 Domingo Marimon won the race, but the race was a disaster and was marred by the deaths of three spectators and three drivers (including Urrutia).
 Fangio believed he would never race again and entered a depressed state after the death of his friend, but he recovered, and his successes in Argentina caught the attention of the Argentine Automobile Club and the Juan Peron-led Argentine government, so they bought a Maserati and sent him to Europe in December 1948 to continue his career.